Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Welcome! Üdvözlöm! /ˈydvøzløm/
+Welcome! in Hungarian Üdvözlöm! /ˈydvøzløm/

-Good evening!
-Jó estét! /ˈjoː ˈɛʃteːt/
+Good evening! in Hungarian Jó estét! /ˈjoː ˈɛʃteːt/

 If you are greeted in Hungarian, the best way to respond is as follows: